-Over the years, the CRCVC has advocated extensively on a number of important issues, influencing several positive legislative reforms and important policy changes affecting crime victims.
+Over the years, the CRCVC has worked to advance victims’ rights in a number of areas, influencing several positive legislative reforms and important policy changes affecting crime victims.
 The following are a few examples of our success:

 - FINANCIAL ASSISTANCE FOR CANADIANS VICTIMIZED ABROAD – Following interventions with a number of Canadians impacted by terrorism and mass violence outside of Canada, CRCVC voiced the need to develop specialized consular training to better serve crime victims and create a program at the federal level to provide financial assistance to Canadians who are victimized outside of Canada.
 On April 1, 2007, a funding program was announced at the federal level (Victims Fund) to provide emergency financial assistance to individual Canadians who are victims of specified serious violent crimes in a foreign jurisdiction for emergency situations of undue hardship where no other source of financial assistance is available.

 - FINANCIAL ASSISTANCE FOR VICTIMS TO ATTEND PAROLE BOARD HEARINGS & THE CREATION OF A NATIONAL OFFICE FOR VICTIMS – As of November 1, 2005, victims of crime in Canada will now be able to apply for financial assistance to attend the Parole Board of Canada hearings of the offender who harmed them.
-In addition, a new National Office for Victims has been established to provide information and support to victims.The CRCVC has long advocated for such a fund to pay for travel given the fact that some hearings take place thousands of kilometres from where the victim lives.
+In addition, a new National Office for Victims has been established to provide information and support to victims.The CRCVC pushed for such a fund to pay for travel given the fact that some hearings take place thousands of kilometres from where the victim lives.
 While victims may have had the right to attend and speak at federal parole hearings, until now, many could not afford to travel to these hearings to exercise their rights.
 We are also very pleased about the creation of the National Office for Victims to voice their complaints and frustration with the federal corrections system.
-We have lobbied extensively for such an office and believe it is an important component in supporting crime victims.
+We believe this office is an important component in supporting crime victims.

 - PASSAGE OF BILL C-13, LEGISLATION TO STRENGTHEN THE DNA DATA BANK – Amidst parliamentary chaos in May 2000, the CRCVC, along with the help of three women who have suffered incredible loss, successfully pushed Bill C-13 through the House of Commons and the Senate.
 The amendments to the legislation will allow courts to make DNA data bank orders for a much wider range of offences – potentially, for any offence punishable by a sentence of five years or more.
 The Bill also expands the retroactive provisions of the legislation so that all persons convicted before June 30, 2000, of murder, manslaughter or a sexual offence, and who are still under sentence, will be included in the National DNA Data Bank.
 Some of the other amendments to the Criminal Code under Bill C-13 include: